 10. Canned Wine

-Wineries have dabbled in alternative packaging over the past few decades, and canned wine is catching on!
+Wineries have dabbled in alternative packaging over the past few decades, including the trend of canned wine!
 Once considered a novelty, cans have burst into the mainstream, enticing various wine drinkers to pop the tab with their easy-drinking style, convenient packaging, and value.

 Casual and serious wine drinkers alike are also turning to cans as an alternative to traditional bottled packaging.
 Sales of canned wine are soaring in the US, as consumers become more open-minded to alternative packaging format for wine.